ubiqsecurity/ubiq-java/README.md

 String[] ct_arr = ubiqEncryptDecrypt.encryptForSearch(dataset_name, plainText, tweak);
 ```

-Additional information on how to use these FFS models in your own applications is available by contacting
+Additional information on how to use these datasets in your own applications is available by contacting
 Ubiq.
 You may also view some use-cases implemented in the unit test [UbiqFPEEncryptTest.java] and the sample application [UbiqSampleFPE.java] source code